 Balancing, identifying, and regulating all emotions.
 Avoiding the traps of impulsivity and dumping anger on others.

 Understanding and maintaining a secure sense of self.
-For example, the stable self is sometimes a container with boundaries and limits and sensitive areas.
+For example, the stable self is sometimes a container with boundaries, limits, and sensitive areas.
 Adults can become aware of how they are either affirmed or invalidated by others.

 Identifying and not avoiding realistic conflict with others.
 Learning conflict resolution skills.

-Dual diagnosis and co-occurring disorders; How do alcohol use and depression feed into each other?
-How do amphetamine use and anorexia feed into each other?
+Dual diagnosis and co-occurring disorders; How does alcohol use and depression feed into each other?
+How does amphetamine use and anorexia feed into each other?

-At Inspire Malibu, patients have access to a full service gym, workouts on the beach, tennis, hiking, yoga, music, equine therapy and art therapy.
+At Inspire Malibu, patients have access to a full-service gym, workouts on the beach, hiking, yoga, music, and art therapy.
 These healthy lifestyle habits help our clients to discover a passion for things other than alcohol or drugs.

 Inspire Malibu knows that people who discharge from our center will need support when they leave.
-We introduce our clients to SMART Recovery support groups which are available on line or in person.
-Inspire Malibu will set up a safe discharge plan for you or your love one depending on their individual needs.
+We introduce our clients to SMART Recovery support groups available online or in person.
+Inspire Malibu will set up a safe discharge plan for you or your loved one depending on their individual needs.

 Extended care programs are available all across the country.
-Inspire Malibu walks patients through the transition from inpatient to extended care including home environment.
-Our doctors and therapists have private practices for continuing care on a weekly or bimonthly, basis for local clients (L.A. area) and clients entering extended care programs.
+Inspire Malibu walks patients through the transition from inpatient to extended care, including the home environment.
+Our doctors and therapists have private practices for continuing care on a weekly or bimonthly basis for local clients (L.A. area) and clients entering extended care programs.

-The integrative non 12 step program approach blends together a variety of best practices in substance abuse treatment today.
+The integrative non-12-step rehab program approach blends together a variety of best practices in substance abuse treatment today.
 Without addressing all the multiple holes and traps that await the substance abuser, the addict cannot stay on the safe road to recovery and therapy.

 The Inspire Malibu treatment team focuses on the root cause of an individual patient’s issue.
-The staff at Inspire Malibu is able to identify and carefully address the core patterns that have caused a continual return to self-destructive behaviors.
+The Inspire Malibu staff can identify and carefully address the core patterns that have caused a continual return to self-destructive behaviors.

 Inspire Malibu recognizes the magnitude of the California State Department of Corrections and Rehabilitation’s (CDCR) recent ruling that individuals cannot be mandated to attend religious-based treatment programs.
 “One reason why it’s critical to provide a proper secular option for treatment is to protect an individual’s constitutional rights, which state that religion shall not be forced upon them.
-Not everyone has a belief in God or religion and ideally, a treatment center should offer both a 12-step element and a secular alternative program so the patients can make the best choice for themselves.
-Without the option, how can any facility truly claim to provide individualized treatment?
+Not everyone has a belief in God or religion, and ideally, a treatment center should offer both a 12-step element and a secular alternative program so the patients can make the best choice for themselves.
+How can any facility truly claim to provide individualized treatment without the option?

 Organized in different formats, self-help groups may also be started during treatment.
-Inspire Malibu is the only non 12 step, disease model, therapy based program in the world.
-There may be other non 12 step programs however, we believe that addiction is a chronic medical condition.
+Inspire Malibu is one of a few non-12-step rehabs using disease model, therapy-based programs in the world.
+We treat addiction to substance abuse as a medical condition.